Non-surgical treatments for Osteochondritis dissecans

-- The degree of lesion instability (bone or catilage tears and cracks) can later be assessed by magnetic resonance imaging to see if healing with restricted sports occured.
+- The degree of lesion instability (bone or cartilage tears and cracks) can later be assessed by magnetic resonance imaging to see if healing with restricted sports occurred.

 - When the lesion remains unstable (bone and/or articular cartilage tear did not repair and is loose or may tear away) and the pain persists despite a period of rest, surgery is indicated.

 - Arthroscopic exploration is always the first step.

 - Drilling of the lesion produces excellent outcomes if the lesion is stable.
 (In this procedure, if the tear flap/bone is fixed, and not a threat to breaking away and floating in the joint, drilling into the bone will bring blood to the cartilage tear and instigate healing.
 Please see our article Knee articular cartilage surgery and non-surgical repair for a more detailed discussion of various surgical procedures and drilling).

 - Unstable lesions require fixation and, in some cases, bone grafting.
 (The osteocartilaginous block spoken about above has broken away leaving a hole in cartilage or bone or both).

 A February 2022 paper in the journal Arthroscopy, Sports Medicine, and Rehabilitation (13) assessed the postoperative timeline for the return to activities of daily living in pediatric patients after arthroscopic drilling of a stable osteochondritis dissecans (OCD) lesion of the knee and to determine the rate of and risk factors for complications after the procedure.

 - A total of 139 knees in 131 patients were evaluated, with an average age of 12.7 years, of which 102 (73%) were male knees.